Rumor and Sigh

-Rumor and Sigh is the seventh solo album by British singer/songwriter Richard Thompson, released in 1991 on the Capitol label.
-The album was a commercial success for Thompson, and featured his biggest American hit single "I Feel So Good", as well as the fan favourite "1952 Vincent Black Lightning”.
+Rumor and Sigh is a 1991 album by British singer/songwriter Richard Thompson, his thirteenth album since leaving the band Fairport Convention in 1971.
+Released on the Capitol label, it was a commercial success for Thompson, featuring his biggest American hit single "I Feel So Good", as well as the fan favourite "1952 Vincent Black Lightning”.

 The album earned Thompson a nomination for the Grammy Award for Best Alternative Music Album in 1992.

-It was voted number 665 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
+It was also voted number 665 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).